dulvui/futsal-manager/ROADMAP.md

 -->

 # Roadmap
-List of features/issues for future versions of 99Managers: Futsal Edition.
+List of features/issues for future versions of 99 Managers™ Futsal Edition.
 So users from [Codeberg](https://codeberg.org/dulvui/futsal-manager) and [Github](https://codeberg.org/dulvui/futsal-manager) can track issues/features with ease.

 ## Table of contents